CARE Lab Works in Progress

 Teachers’ Perceptions of Executive Functioning and Challenging Behaviors in a Sample of Autistic Students and Their Peers

-This study examines group differences in teacher-reported executive functioning and challenging behaviors between their autistics and non-autistic students (with and without other disability classification).
+This study examines group differences in teacher-reported executive functioning (EF) and challenging behaviors between their autistics and non-autistic students (with and without other disability classification).
 Teachers reported EF challenges in their autistic students and students with other disability classifications.
 These EF challenges were associated with challenging behaviors for all students but strongest for students with other disability classifications.

 Authors: Nunnally, A.D., Birkeneder, S., Bullen, J., Vega Garcia, J. Parks, C., Tseng N., Mundy, P., & Sparapani, N.